Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Proposed method

 \subsection{Model training}

-During training, the distance metric in \Cref{eq:line-distance} is also used to define the positive and negative anchors.
+During training, the distance metric in \Cref{eq:line-distance} is also used to define the positive and the negative anchors.
 First, the metric is used to measure the distance between every anchor (those not filtered in NMS) and the ground-truth lanes.
-Then, the anchors with distance (\Cref{eq:line-distance}) lower than a threshold $\tau_p$ are considered positives, while those with distance greater than $\tau_n$ are considered negatives.
+Subsequently, the anchors with distance (Eq. \ref{eq:line-distance}) lower than a threshold $\tau_p$ are considered positives, while those with distance greater than $\tau_n$ are considered negatives.
 Anchors (and their associated proposals) with distance in between those thresholds are disregarded.
-The multi-task loss is defined as
+The remainder $N_{p\&n}$ are used in a multi-task loss defined as:

-where $p_i$, $r_i$ are the classification and regression outputs for the anchor $i$, while $p_i^*$ and $r_i^*$ are the classification and regression targets for the anchor $i$.
-For the regression loss, only the length $l$ and the x-coordinates values corresponding to indices common to both the proposal and the ground-truth are used to compute it.
+where $\mathbf{p}_i$, $\mathbf{r}_i$ are the classification and regression outputs for the anchor $i$, whereas $\mathbf{p}_i^*$ and $\mathbf{r}_i^*$ are the classification and regression targets for the anchor $i$.
+The regression loss is computed only with the length $l$ and the x-coordinates values corresponding to indices common to both the proposal and the ground-truth.
 The common indices (between $s'$ and $e'$) of the x-coordinates are selected similarly to the lane distance (\Cref{eq:line-distance}) but with $e'=e_{gt}$ instead of $e'=\min(e_{prop}, e_{gt})$, where $e_{prop}$ and $e_{gt}$ are the end-indexes for the proposal and its associated ground-truth, respectively.
-If the end-index predicted in the proposal $e_{prop}$ is used, the training may become unstable by converging to degenerate solutions (e.g., $e_{prop}$ might converge to zero).
+If the end-index predicted in the proposal $e_{prop}$ is used, the training may become unstable by converging to degenerate solutions (\eg, $e_{prop}$ might converge to zero).
 The functions $\mathcal{L}_{cls}$ and $\mathcal{L}_{reg}$ are the Focal Loss~\cite{focal-loss} and the Smooth L1, respectively.
 If the anchor $i$ is considered negative, its corresponding $\mathcal{L}_{reg}$ is equal to $0$.
 The factor $\lambda$ is used to balance the loss components.